mediocregopher/bananaq/README.md

 * available - The number of events which are available for being consumed by a consumer in this consumer group.

-* consumers - The number of consumers currently registered for the queue in this consumer group.
+* consumers - The number of consumers currently [notified](#qnotify) on the queue in this consumer group.

 *NOTE that there may in the future be more information returned in the statistics maps returned by this call; do not assume that they will always be of